bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 - designed for complex permission structures, e.g. supports cascading permissions (user has a view relationship with a cipher if they have a Can Edit relationship with the collection the cipher is in)
-- focuses on defining the model upfront, then the checks are extremely simple.
-Expected to result in minimal duplication of logic given that you define a single consistent model, rather than defining many authorization handlers (for example)
+- focuses on defining the model upfront, then the checks are extremely simple (because it's just checking the existence of relationships).
+This is expected to result in minimal duplication of logic given that you define a single consistent model, rather than defining many authorization handlers (for example)
-- OpenFGA queries are more flexible and performant, meaning they could cover all our use cases.
-In particular, it could totally replace authorization logic in the database; instead of performing table joins to determine what ciphers to return, the server would query OpenFGA with a "list objects request", then fetch the ciphers from the database by their ids only
+- OpenFGA queries are more flexible and performant and are expected to cover all our use cases.
+In particular, it could totally replace authorization logic in the database; instead of performing table joins to determine what ciphers a user has access to, the server would query OpenFGA with a "list objects request", then fetch the ciphers from the database by their ids only
 - a solution for both client and server.
 Clients could also query the OpenFGA store to determine what UI flows are available to the user, without having to duplicate logic
 - could enable more powerful reporting/dashboard features and logging/audit trails in our products because we can easily determine at any time who has access to what.
-This is a pain point today as new reports can necessitate complex database queries that require a detailed understanding of how permissions are represented in our relational database
+This is a pain point today as new reports can require complex database queries that necessitate a detailed understanding of how user permissions are represented in our relational database
 - immutable, versioned authorization models allow for graceful changes to and between authorization structures

-**Disadvantages**
+#### Disadvantages

 - additional external dependency that is not easily replaced once installed.
 However, it is supported by the Cloud Native Computing Foundation (itself part of the Linux Foundation), see also